-Does an applicant for an intermediary license have a right to a hearing after the commissioner's decision not to issue a license to the applicant?
+Does an applicant for an intermediary license have a right to a hearing after the commissioner's decision to not issue a license to the applicant?

 Before being granted an original license for a line of insurance, the applicant must show the commissioner that they are competent and trustworthy.
-Applicants have the right to a hearing to appeal the commissioner's decision not to issue a license.
-Such hearing and appeal must comply with the procedures set forth in ch.
+Applicants have the right to a hearing to appeal the commissioner's decision to not issue a license.
+Such hearing and appeal must comply with the procedures outlined in ch.
 227, Wis.
 Stat.